CoSV webinar series: Results of the 2022 Global Deep-Sea Capacity Assessment

 On September 6th, 2023, 16:00 UTC, CoSV hosted the webinar entitled “Shallow subaqueous and subglacial explosive eruptions: Comparing models and case studies to explore controls on column rise and stratospheric injection”.
 This webinar was presented by Dr. Colin Rowell, Postdoctoral…

-On September 26th, 2023, 08:00 UTC, CoSV will host the webinar entitled “Volcanic tsunamis due to trapdoor faulting in submarine calderas: Observations and physics”.
-This webinar will be presented by Dr. Osamu Sandanbata, Assistant Professor, Earthquake Research Institute, The University…
+On September 26th, 2023, 08:00 UTC, CoSV hosted the webinar entitled “Volcanic tsunamis due to trapdoor faulting in submarine calderas: Observations and physics”.
+This webinar was presented by Dr. Osamu Sandanbata, Assistant Professor, Earthquake Research Institute, The University of Tokyo,…

 We have managed to arrange with the “Cities on Volcanoes 11” organisers to allow a special late abstract submission for any science regarding the 2021-2022 Hunga Tonga-Hunga Ha’apai eruption.
 The presentations will only be e-posters, and abstract submissions will be due…